 - feeling that something is stuck inside your eye

-- inability to move your eye muscle
+- inability to move your eye normally

-Cancers of the eye are rare but they may cause the eye to push forward, making it seem like the eyelid is swollen when it is actually pressure from the cancer.
+Cancers of the eye and orbital socket are rare, but they may cause the eye to push forward, making it seem like the eyelid is swollen when it’s actually tissue congestion from the cancer.

-- symptoms that came before and the symptoms that came after the swelling
+- any difference between the symptoms that came before and the symptoms that came after the swelling

-- whether you have an identifiable lump or general swelling
+- whether you have an identifiable lump versus general swelling